sks01dev/Data-Science-Practice/README.md

 # Data Science Practice

 This repository contains structured assignments for practicing data science and analytics concepts.
-Each assignment focuses on a specific topic such as pandas, data preprocessing, visualization, or modeling.

 ---

 ## 📂 Repository Structure